Board of Directors 2015-2016

 |Margarita Sophia Cortes, VP/Communications|

-|Destiny Lilly, Special Events|
+|Destiny Lilly, VP/Membership|

 |Simone Pero, VP/Special Events|

 |Maria Miles, Secretary|

-|Terry Greenberg, Communications|
+|Terry Greenberg, Programming|

 |Robyn Watson, Development|

-|Jamie Zelermeyer, Special Events|
+|Jamie Zelermyer, Special Events|

 |Marsha S. Brooks, Esq., Legal Counsel|